 Water fasting means you only drink water for a number of days.
 This is where most fasting goes wrong, because many people jump right into water fasting.

 When you drink only water, your body releases toxins so quickly that sometimes your system cannot handle!
 Also, since there is no food intake at all, your body must have a reasonable reserve of nutrients for your organs to continue functioning properly.
-However, in spite of the difficulty in practice, water fasting is such a powerful way to improve both our bodies and our spirits that I will devote a full blog on this topic later.
+Since most people do not have enough reserves, their bodies may manifest strong reactions as a result.

-Water fasting is usually practiced for prolonged periods, some up to 40 days or more.
-If you can do water fasting for at least 7 days, you may be ready to go on to the final stage of Food Fasting.
+In this case, water fasting can be practiced for prolonged periods, even up to 40 days or more.
+If you are able to do water fasting for at least 7 days, you should be ready to go on to the final stage of Food Fasting.

 5. Dry Fasting